 Harry C. Wiess Professor in the Life Siciences

 Department of Molecular Biology

 Julienne N. Rutherford, PhD Associate Professor of MedicineDepartment of Anthropology University of Illiniois at Chicago From Start to End: Maternal early life conditions and gestational metabolic parameters influence perinatal mortality in the common marmoset monkey Hosted by Geoffrey Hayes, PhD

 Professor, Department of Oncology

 FRIDAY RESEARCH CONFERENCE LECTURE by Allergy/ImmunologySpeaker: Stephen Waggoner, PhD

 Join Lewis Landsberg, MD, Irving S. Cutter Professor of Medicine Emeritus and Dean Emeritus, and current chief residents in the Department of Medicine for a lively and interactive discussion of a current case and the best diagnostic and treatment options.
-Following the case, join fellow residency alumni for cocktails and dinner, and enjoy sharing some of your other favorite moments from residency.
+Following the case, join fellow residency alumni for cocktails and dinner, and enjoy sharing some of your favorite moments from residency.
 Hosted by The Landsberg Society, an alumni organization for former Department of Medicine housestaff.
-Visit medicine.northwestern.edu/landsbergmorningreport or call 312-908-1892 for details.
-Location near campus to be announced.
+We're pleased to be included in this year's annual Alumni Weekend.
+Please visit feinberg.northwestern.edu/alumni/alumni-weekend or call 312-908-1892 for details.

 The aim of this course is to provide up-to-date information about the cardiovascular care of women of all ages for health care providers.
 On the same day, and often with the same speakers, there is a course with similar topics for the community.
 The concept is to educate women and their health care providers with much of the same information.
 The community course is interactive and stresses healthy lifestyle issues.
 The professional conference is a CME conference assembling experts in the field to discuss the latest advances and research.
 Both courses have been well received by their respective audiences.